igankevich/SaintPetersburg/README.md

-# Saint-Petersburg: LaTeX Beamer theme for SPbU
+# Saint-Petersburg: LaTeX/XeLaTeX Beamer theme for SPbU

 A small theme that incorporates university colours and fonts from [official web-site](http://pr.spbu.ru/).